Minxrod/PTC-EmkII/readme.txt

 Put any PTC files you want to run or load in the programs/ folder.
 This includes resources, such as CHR or GRP files.
 You will be prompted to enter a filename when launching PTC-EmkII.

+= Execution =

+There is currently only one option.

+-s = Disable sound system entirely.
+This also disables BGMCHK and the like, so is not recommended if your program needs this.

 = Controls: =

 - WASD = dpad